wardays-playground/leb-directions/README.md

 This repository contains two versions of a set of basic JS exercises.

-Within the two main folders, "inicial" cotains one of the first versions of the exercises, whereas "refactor" has the latest one.
+Within the two main folders, "initial" cotains one of the first versions of the exercises, whereas "refactor" has the latest one.

 The explanation of the exercises is as follows: